top of page

 Seek advice from your doctor or health professional prior to starting exercise if you have had two or more falls in the past 12 months, a recent heart problem, shortness of breath, chronic pain, or other serious medical condition.

 Stop exercising immediately if you become dizzy, develop chest pain or feel unwell.
-You should discuss this with your doctor.

 bottom of page